Jay Bernard

 “Did the story start on land or sea?
 In the longing or the calling?
 In terrain or in name?
 Did it begin in the tunnels and radiate upwards and outwards?
 Was it always, somehow, underground?"

 The Windrush narrative has become a unified story of early post-war mass migration.
-In this work, the deep-level shelter becomes the opposite: a site of dispersal, alternatives and forgotten details that sit behind the familiar narrative.
+In this work, the deep-level shelter became the opposite: a site of dispersal, alternatives and forgotten details hidden behind the familiar narrative.

-Opened to the public in July 1944, Clapham South deep-level shelter was used by people seeking refuge during the Second World War and later, by visitors to the Festival of Britain.
-In June 1948, due to a lack of temporary housing the disused shelter housed 236 Caribbean people, newly arrived on the Windrush following World War II.
+Opened to the public in July 1944, Clapham South deep-level shelter was used by people seeking refuge during the Second World War and, later, by visitors to the Festival of Britain.
+In June 1948, due to a lack of temporary housing, the disused shelter housed 236 Caribbean people who had newly arrived on the Windrush following the Second World War.
 Conditions were basic, cramped and noisy in the windowless bunker.
 Fifteen storeys underground, it was a site of contradictory political gestures: fear from politicians about “coloured immigration” and a practical, warm and official welcome that became a sincere effort to find jobs and accommodation.
-The shelter’s miles-long subterranean passageways remain as a testament to the fascinating stories of those who stayed there.
+The shelter’s miles-long subterranean passageways remain today and are a testament to the fascinating stories of those sheltered there.

-Bernard’s work has been developed over a series of visits to the shelter, to archives including the National Archives and Black Cultural Archives, and Tilbury Docks in Essex, where the HMT Windrush arrived.
-The 45-minute sound installation, which was partially recorded within these historic sites, incorporates various instruments including gongs, bells, drums, a euphonium and Bernard’s own voice, as well as air raid sirens and the constant roar of the London underground.
+Bernard’s project developed over a series of visits to the shelter, the National Archives and Black Cultural Archives and Tilbury Docks in Essex, where the HMT Windrush arrived.
+The artist’s exhibited 45-minute sound installation, partially recorded within these historic sites, incorporated various instruments, including gongs, bells, drums, a euphonium and Bernard’s own voice, as well as air raid sirens and the constant roar of the London underground.

-the first is a spoken narrative piece, addressing the question of how we understand ourselves and find political direction in the post-windrush moment; the second is the instrumental, subconscious flip-side to that question; the third is a series of direct recordings from the deep level shelter.
+Composed of three movements, the piece begins with a spoken narrative addressing the question of how we understand ourselves and find political direction in the post-Windrush moment.
+The second part is an instrumental, subconscious flip-side to that question.
+The third presents a series of direct recordings from the deep-level shelter.

 "Nevertheless the question arises of how your position shifts in a foreign land, when the generation above you dies.
 The question arises of what it means to be residual, at the end of a story, to be further from the start.
 For that position to increase with every death."